NAPLEX® Study Guide

 How much time to dedicate to your NAPLEX study schedule depends on many factors (e.g., knowledge retention from pharmacy school, practice experience, work and personal commitments).
 We recommend that you start early (6 months to 1 year before your exam) to minimize the amount of cramming you will have to do (which creates unnecessary stress and anxiety).
 If you are still in pharmacy school, a longer study period (e.g., 18 months) may help you successfully prepare while completing your curriculum requirements and be ready to test shortly after graduation.

 If you start early and study at your own pace over an extended period of time, you can solidify your knowledge of topics, give yourself enough time to complete practice tests, and remediate where necessary before your exam.
-For some perspective, check out our UWorld RxPrep 3 month, 6 month or 12 month study review schedule.
+For some perspective, check out our UWorld RxPrep 3 month, 6 month or 12 month Study Planners.

 How to effectively use the UWorld RxPrep study materials